KidSysco/jquery-ui-month-picker/README.md

     Type: function<br />
     Default: null<br />
     Since: 2.5<br />
-    This event is triggered before the Month Picker menu will closes, and it allows you to prevent the menu from closing. this refers to the associated input field.</p>
+    This event is triggered before the Month Picker menu will close, and it allows you to prevent the menu from closing. this refers to the associated input field.</p>
 <p>
     Supply a callback function to handle the event as an init option.
     <pre>